Azure-Samples/ms-identity-java-webapp/msal-java-webapp-sample/README.md

     - This will generate a `msal-web-sample-0.1.0.war` file in your /targets directory.
     - Rename this file to `msal4jsample.war`
     - Deploy this war file using Tomcat or any other J2EE container solution.
-        - To deploy, copy the ROOT.war file to the `/webapps/` directory in your Tomcat installation, and then start the Tomcat server.
+        - To deploy, copy the msal4jsample.war file to the `/webapps/` directory in your Tomcat installation, and then start the Tomcat server.

 5. Once deployed, go to https://localhost:8443/msal4jsample in your browser